Pconti31/GUIslice_Image2C/README.md

 #### Transparent Images

-<p>Transparent images are only supported by PNG files.
+<p>Transparent images are only supported by PNG files and BMP with 32 bit color.
 The typical TFT screens we hobbist use only support
 16 bit pixels which requires the Alpha channel (transparency) to be removed along with a reduction in the possible number of supported colors.</p>